HydroProtocol/ethereum-jsonrpc-gateway/README.md

 ## Proxy Strategy

-Depending on the level of complexity needed, there are two proxy strategies for eth-jsonrpc-gateway: Basic and Advanced.
+Depending on the level of complexity needed, there are three proxy strategies for eth-jsonrpc-gateway: Naive, Race and Fallback.
 The pictures below display how these different proxy methods work.

-### Basic
+### Naive

-- naive (require upstreams count == 1)
+- Naive require upstreams count == 1
   Naive strategy is the most simple one without any magic.
   <img src="./assets/strategy1.png">

-### Advanced
+### Race

-- race (require upstreams count >= 2)
+- Race require upstreams count >= 2
   Race strategy proxy mirrors request to the all upstreams, once it receives a response for one of them, then return.
   <img src="./assets/strategy2.png">

+### Fallback

-- fallback (require upstreams count >= 2)
+- Fallback require upstreams count >= 2
   Fallback strategy proxy will retry failed request in other upstreams.
   <img src="./assets/strategy3.png">